zopefoundation/zc.async/src/zc/async/README_2.txt

 A Queue
 -------

-All we must have for a client to be able to put jobs in a queue is...a queue.
+All we must have for a client to be able to put jobs in a queue is ... a queue.

 For a quick start, the ``zc.async.subscribers`` module provides a subscriber to a DatabaseOpened event that does the right dance.
 See